Mary Gordon (writer): Career

 Gordon lived in New Paltz, New York, for a time during the 1980s with her second husband Arthur Cash, a professor of English at the State University of New York at New Paltz.
-He was a Pulitzer Prize finalist (2007) and was Distinguished Professor of English Emeritus at the time of his death in 2016.
+He was a Pulitzer Prize finalist for biography (2007) and was Distinguished Professor of English Emeritus at the time of his death in 2016.
 They have two adult children, Anna and David.

 Gordon currently resides in New York City, where she is McIntosh Professor of English at Barnard College, and in Hope Valley, Rhode Island.
 Novelist Galaxy Craze has said of Gordon as a teacher at Barnard, "She loves to read; she would read us passages in class and start crying, she's so moved by really good writing.
 And she was the only good writing teacher at Barnard, so I just kept taking her class over and over.
 She taught me so much."

 Gordon published her first novel, Final Payments, in 1978.
 In 1981, she wrote the foreword to the Harvest edition of Virginia Woolf's A Room of One's Own.

 In 1984, she was one of 97 theologians and religious persons who signed A Catholic Statement on Pluralism and Abortion, calling for religious pluralism and discussion within the Catholic Church regarding the Church's position on abortion.